LiveGTech/Adapt-UI/docs/en/getting-started.md

 ```

 > **Note:** If you want to use `$g` in the debugger console, you will need to add `window.$g = $g;` to your script so it can be accessed ouside of modules.

+Ensure that the reference to `adaptui.js` is the correct path.

 ## Adding a UI
 Let's add a UI which asks for the user's name and performs a certain action with it.
 Inside of `<main>` in your HTML file, create another `<section>` element: